-In Year 10, students will look at the world after WWI, between the wars, and WWII.
+In Year 10, students will look at the world from WWI to the early 21st Century.
 Students learn how Rights and Freedoms developed in Australia by looking at the Aboriginal Freedom Rides, the 1967 Referendum and Australia's cultural heritage.
 Students will also look at migration in Australia and its impact on our society.